W12-Clojure-Group/Log4Jeo/README.md

 * Add instructions for lein cljs build - UT
 * Decide on which rending graphs - UT
 * Instructions on Datatomic install - RL
+* Get data from MaxMind urls and unzip as a periodic background process